-A user can also store any number of additional personal data in their profile.
-Those can all be added, modified and removed by the user at their discretion.
+A user may also choose to add customized data to personalize their profile.
+This data may be added, modified and removed by the user at their discretion.

 Information is stored as long as a user has a membership affiliation with MOLA, or 2 years from the user's last login, whichever comes last.

 The website may also use first party cookies and third-party cookies from selected third-party vendors such as Google Analytics to, among other things, analyze, track usage of the site, determine popularity of certain content and better understand online activity.
 We do not transfer personal information to these third-party vendors.
 To opt-out of analysis by Google Analytics on our website and other websites, please visit http://tools.google.com/dlpage/gaoptout.

 Data is submitted by the user when they register to the service and as they continue to use it.
 Existing users before December 2019 had their data migrated from the previous version of mola-inc.org.